Healthy Banana Oatmeal Recipe Homemade In 7 Minutes

 Ingredients + Notes

 This ingredient list is simple, and hopefully, you’ve got everything you need in your kitchen to whip up banana oatmeal today.
-It’s one of the best healthy breakfast recipes you’ll find, and it’s super quick to make too!
+It’s one of the best healthy breakfast recipes you’ll find, and it’s super quick to make, too!

 • Rolled Oats: I definitely prefer rolled oats when making oatmeal like this.
 They cook quickly and have a great texture.

 • Oat Milk: Oat milk lends a creamy texture to your banana oatmeal, making it taste more heavenly overall.
+If you’d like to make your own plant milk instead, try this homemade cashew milk or simple almond milk recipe.

 In just under 10 minutes, you’ll have this incredibly delicious banana oatmeal to enjoy.
 I provide a microwave method and a stovetop method so that you can make it in whichever way works best for you.